hacksu/mongodb-lesson/README.md

 bad_hp = list(collection.find({ "HP": {"$lt": 45} }))
 ```

 So yeah, to get multiple Pokemon, you just switch `find_one` to `find`, and then wrap the whole thing in list().

-Anyway, we just learned about operators that act on individual values.
+We just learned about operators that act on individual values.
 There is actually another type of operator that takes in entire queries of the type we've just been using.
 One pretty normal one is called "$or".
 If you want to get documents that match this query OR that query, you take both of them, put them in a list by going `[query1, query2]`, and make that list the value in a document with the key "$or":

 ```python
 # TODO: check if there are any/too many results for this